Last updated on .

 Laramie Depot

 A bit further south is the old Laramie Depot, which has a small railroad museum and is located on a small park with train cars on display.
 Laramie, like many cities and towns in the West, was born shortly after the railroad came to town.
 The depot was built in 1924 to replace an older one destroyed by fire in 1917.
 It served as an Amtrak depot until 1983.
-The museum has free 45-minute guided tours but donations are welcome (as of April 2023).
-It’s open by appointment only with minimum 24 hours notice.
+The museum has free 45-minute guided tours but donations are welcome (as of April 2025).
+It’s open on Mondays or by appointment only with minimum 24 hours notice.

 Laramie Depot in Laramie, Wyoming